jmd-dk/concept/doc/tutorial/parameter_files.rst

   it is preferable for such helper variables to be named with a leading underscore ``_``, to separate them from actual parameters.

-* We have explicitly specified the directory for power spectra output in the ``output_dirs`` parameter.
+* We have explicitly specified the directory for power spectrum output in the ``output_dirs`` parameter.
 The value is constructed using the magic ``path`` and ``param`` variables, available to all parameter files.
 The ``path`` variable holds absolute paths specified in the ``.path`` file.